squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

-# Quickstart
+# Tutorial

+This tutorial will walk you through creating your own Squirrels APIs!

+**Want to get started quickly?** Simply follow installation and step 1 to create a working Squirrels project with a single command, and then activate the API server with another command.

-This quickstart guide / tutorial will walk you through creating your own Squirrels APIs!
-In step 1, we will start with a single command to create a working Squirrels project!
-Then in subsequent steps, we will alter the project to create our own APIs for weather analytics.
+Then in subsequent steps, we will alter the project to create our own Squirrels project for weather analytics.
 Once you've completed the tutorial, you will understand many of the key features of Squirrels!

+## Installation

-Python 3.9 or higher is required.
+Python 3.10 or higher is required.
 Confirm the appropriate version of [Python](https://www.python.org/downloads/) is installed by running:

 ```bash
 python --version
 ```

+This should print something like `Python 3.10.X` in the terminal.

 If this doesn't work for you, or it is not showing the correct version, try `python3 --version` instead.

-## Installation

-Starting with an empty folder for your Squirrels project, create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for your project.
+Once you've confirmed Python is installed, create an empty folder for your Squirrels project.
+Then, create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for the project.

 :::tip